saguar/product-feature-map-tool/README.md

 - **PapaParse** for reading and writing CSV files
 - **Tailwind CSS** for styling

 Because the script uses modern JavaScript features such as `crypto.randomUUID()`, a recent version of Chrome, Firefox, Edge or Safari is recommended.
+The application includes a simple fallback when this API is missing, but a modern browser is still advised.
 No additional installation is necessary beyond a web browser with internet access.